Tags: problem-solving books pop-culture

 How do we tackle it?
 Consider this version.
 Note that, as stated in the puzzle, there's 1 bottle smaller than all the others (the dwarf) and 1 bottle bigger than all the others (the giant).

-Let's try using a dumb brute force search, i.e. taking the bottles one at a time and trying all of their possible contents.
+Let's take the bottles one at a time and try all of their possible contents.
+This approach is known as brute-force search.

-The first bottle, for example, can't contain the move-forward potion because of constraint #3 (see above).
+The first bottle, for example, can't contain the move-forward potion because of constraint #3 that we mentioned above.
 Neither can it contain a harmless potion, due to constraint #2 -- it would be impossible for there to be a poison potion to its left.
 That leaves us with a poison potion and the move-backward potion as possible contents.
 We try both of these.

 We repeat this process for both of the WIP (work in progress) solutions above, taking the second bottle and trying all valid contents.
 This gives us: